djwilki/BookOfAncientSecrets/README.md

 ### Navigating Code:
 * All code is written using the Redux framework.
-* This code uses react conditional rendering to prevent users from manipulating the url to access pages or story elements out of order, or from retracing their footsteps
+* This code uses the ui slice of state and React conditional rendering to prevent users from manipulating the url to access pages or story elements out of order, or from retracing their footsteps
 ```
 const selectedPageId = useSelector(state => state.ui.selectedPageId)
 const selectedPage = useSelector(state => state.entities.pages[selectedPageId])